 - Print your passport biodata page.

-- With a highlighter, mark your name on each document – do they all match the passport exactly?
+- With a highlighter, mark your name – does it match the passport exactly?

 - Highlight all dates – do they cover the entire stay without gaps?